What are brand metrics?

 - Financial – the brand’s impact on the bottom line

-And you don’t have to use all of them!
-Here are the basic ones to implement, before building others into your brand tracking software as you grow your brand:
+All of these add value, but you can start with the basics.
+Here are the basic branding metrics to implement, before building others into your brand tracking software as you grow your brand:

 Survey questions that measure brand awareness should cover both your business and your competitor landscapes.
-Use aided and unaided questions to capture the respondent’s prior awareness of your brand as well as their reactions to questions that actively trigger their brand awareness and brand recall.
+Use aided and unaided questions to capture the respondent’s prior awareness of your brand and brand campaigns, as well as their reactions to questions that actively trigger their brand awareness and brand recall.
 Unaided questions are where the survey offers an open-ended question that doesn’t provide a choice of answers.
 Aided questions offer the respondent a few choices to pick from.

 This shirt is well-made.